 To encourage healthy habits in our students, the district has developed a board-adopted wellness policy at FFA(LOCAL) and corresponding plans and procedures to implement it.
-You are encouraged to contact school nurse with questions about the content or implementation of the district's wellness policy and plan.
+For questions about the content or implementation of the district's wellness policy and plan, please contact the school nurse.